 From Impressionism my work transformed, entranced by abstraction but still clinging to the representational, to Abstract Impressionism.
 One day I woke up confident, from my years of experience with paint, to create an abstract piece, knowing I was actually creating art and not just scribbling on the canvas.

-I like abstract art, and I like representational art.
-I particularly like when the two meet.
-I hope to find the intersection of the unknown and the commonplace, to bring the soul of the mountain to the surface of its stones.
-I was greatly influenced by the impressionists.
+Color and design are essential elements in my work, whether representational or abstract, and my more representational work also incorporates large doses of abstraction and imagination, as I hope to find the intersection of the unknown and the commonplace, to bring the soul of the mountain to the surface of its stones.

 I know very well that galleries and critics like an artist to present groups of paintings whose similarity appears as an identifiable body of work.
 I understand and appreciate that, yet as an artist, although there are some rules and laws I must, or choose, to obey, that isn't one of them.
 I paint bold and fast, guided only by my love of creation.